jaokim/aros-stuff/pthreads/README.md

-# POSIX Threads for AROS and MorphOS
+# POSIX Threads for AROS and MorphOS and AmigaOS 4

 This library implements a subset of the POSIX Threads standard on top of the native Amiga APIs (SignalSemaphores, signals, processes, etc.).
+AmigaOS 4 fixes added by jaokim.

 ## Limitations